MicrosoftDocs/mslearn-copilot-plugins/contoso-real-estate/README.md

 ## Local development

 1. Clone this repository.
-1. At a command prompt, change to the `contoso-real-estate` directory: `cd contoso-real-estate`.
+1. At a command prompt, enter `cd contoso-real-estate` to change to this sample's directory.
-1. Run `npm install` to install dependencies.
+1. Enter `npm install` to install dependencies.
-1. Start the server with `node server.js`.
+1. Enter `node server.js` to start the server.
 The server starts on port `8080`.
 1. Test the API, such as by sending a request to `http://localhost:8080/get-listings?city=Paris&bedrooms=3`.

 ## Testing the plugin